LukasBombach/unfinished-thought/_posts/what_are_you_even_testing_for.md

 }
 ```

 Let's start with line `6`, the link to the imprint.
 In Germany, every website is legally obliged to display a link to your company's imprint on every page.
-So you might have stake holders in your company that need this be be there.
+So you might have stake holders in your company who need this be be there.
 Let's write a test for this in Jest:

 ```jsx
 // MyPageFooter.spec.js